efskap/statics/README.md

 **Statics**
 The purpose of Statics is to make it dead simple to embed external files into a Go binary.
-By default, it takes all of the files in your ./include folder and embeds them as byte arrays in map called files in a separate .go file called files.go.
+By default, it takes all of the files in your `./include` folder and embeds them as byte arrays in a map called `files` in a separate .go file called `files.go`.

 **Install**
 `go get github.com/jerblack/statics`